-What does our Catholic social teaching have to say tial for peace, harmony and the future of our world. to us about all these issues which are not simply issues. but often involve life and death for people created in
+to us about all these issues which are not simply issues. but often involve life and death for people created in God's image?

 At the Oceania Synod of Bishops in Rome in 1998, I spoke on "Marginalised People in Society and in the Church".
 I singled out four groups of people who were experiencing exclusion in the Church: divorced and re-married people, priests who have left the active ministry, homosexual people and women.